Who are you anyway? Are you even qualified to be looking at any of this?

 I am sure that there are valid critisims of my methodology.
 I'd love to hear from folks who know about such things and can give me constructive critisism.
 A few I can think of myself right off the bat:

-- I only have three election cycles of data, and that really isn't a lot
+- I only have four election cycles of data, and that really isn't a lot

 - I may be over-fitting based on that limited data